duaneywadey/HTML-CSS-JS-PHP/6_PHP_AND_MYSQL.md

 ```

 Now we need to create the ```handleForms.php``` which will handle our form.
 Info inputted here will be inserted to the tasks table.
 The require_once statement is used to include PHP code from another file.
 If the file is not found, a fatal error is thrown, and the program stops.
-I

 ```handleForms.php```